govcms-training/site-builder/unit-8-site-building-exercises/job-list-dropdown-filter.md

   * 1. Click Save and edit

 **Configure the view**
+Based to knowledge acquired from previous units in this manual, add a filter by terms of employment, and expose to the site visitors.
+Use the preview section located below the view configuration form to accomplish this task.
+Once you are happy with how it has been configured, save the view.

 **Review your changes**
 Review your changes by checking your homepage.
 “Jobs” will be part of the main navigation \(because you added it to the menu\) and you’ll now see a dropdown menu that filters the job postings.